 You are here

-Odette Mucha is a federal Technology Manager on the Soft Costs team.
-She serves as the project manager for the $12 million Solar Training and Education for Professionals (STEP) funding program, which is creating solar training for veterans, the solar workforce, power systems engineers, architects, real estate professionals, and state policymakers.
-She also leads the Solar in Your Community Challenge, which is a $5 million prize competition to support low income solar projects and programs across America.
-Finally, she facilitates the management of the $25 million portfolio of soft costs projects at our national labs.
+Odette Mucha is a former federal Technology Manager on the Soft Costs team.
+She served as the project manager for the $12 million Solar Training and Education for Professionals (STEP) funding program, which is creating solar training for veterans, the solar workforce, power systems engineers, architects, real estate professionals, and state policymakers.
+She also lead the Solar in Your Community Challenge, which is a $5 million prize competition to support low income solar projects and programs across America.
+Finally, she facilitated the management of the $25 million portfolio of soft costs projects at our national labs.
 Prior to SETO, she worked for two years in EERE Operations and Stakeholder Engagement.

 Before DOE, Odette was a Presidential Management Fellow (PMF) at the White House's Office of Management and Budget, where she oversaw a $1.5 billion budget on transportation safety and sustainability.
 There, she helped to review the new CAFE Standards, oversaw pipeline safety, and the DOT's sustainability efforts.
 Odette started her career as a grassroots environmental organizer, generating public support for stronger mercury pollution standards, climate change legislation, and protection of the Gulf of Mexico.
 She also served as a media spokesperson for the Sierra Club.